hopsparser/hopsparser/README.md

 HOPS is usable as a component for [spaCy pipelines](https://spacy.io/usage/processing-pipelines).

-This requires to install the spaCy extra `pip install "hopsparser[spacy]"` and downloading a spaCy model whose language match the one of the HOPS model you want to use (if you want it to be accurate, that is).
+This requires to install the spaCy extra `pip install "hopsparser[spacy]"` and downloading a spaCy model whose language matches the one of the HOPS model you want to use (if you want it to be accurate, that is).

 ```python
 import spacy